Qimmah Russo Smashes Full-Body Workout In Black Sports Bra And Matching Shorts

 In her caption, Qimmah wrote that each exercise should be done 15 times per set.
 She also shared that she had been feeling like she’s in great physical condition lately, which was already evident based on the videos she shared.
 She went on to encourage her fans to get motivated by the health benefits that exercise can add to their lives.

-In the comments, some fans filled their comments with emoji meant to express their admiration for Qimmah.
+In the comments section, some fans filled their replies with emoji meant to express their admiration for Qimmah.
 But others took the time to actually type their compliments.

 “Omg, you’re my everyday inspiration!!” one person wrote.